November 8, 2017

 After receiving medical attention and care from our Vet Team, including vaccinations and neutering, our staff put Ivy on foster with one of our experienced carers, so she could enjoy a loving home environment whilst she recovered.

-As soon as our Vet Team was satisfied she was in good health, Ivy was put up for adoption and now ready to find the pawfect home.
+As soon as our Vet Team was satisfied she was in good health, Ivy was put up for adoption and has now found the pawfect home.

 Dr. Ursula Goetz added: “If you are thinking of getting a dog that belongs to a breed that is brachycephalic, it is very important to do your research first, because these are breeds with a special physiology that you should be aware of.
 At Mayhew we are here to assist and give you advice on the best course of action for your pet.”

-If you are interested in adopting Ivy or any dogs in our care, please visit our adoption page at or call on 020 8962 8000.
+If you are interested in adopting any dogs in our care, please visit our adoption page or call on 020 8962 8000.

 Every year our Animal Welfare Officers and Community Vet Clinic respond to hundreds of animals in need.
 Please consider a donation to help them help even more animals like Ivy.